-Much of her life would ultimately see her breaking down barriers for African-American performers.
-In 1955, for example, she became the first African-American singer to perform as a member of the Metropolitan Opera in New York City.
+Much of Anderson's life would ultimately see her breaking down barriers for African-American performers.
+In 1955, for example, the gifted contralto singer became the first African American to perform as a member of the New York Metropolitan Opera.

 When word leaked out to the public about what had happened, an uproar ensued, led in part by Eleanor Roosevelt, who invited Anderson to perform instead at the Lincoln Memorial on Easter Sunday.

 profile name: Marian Anderson profile occupation:

 Sign in with Facebook to see how you and your friends are connected to famous icons.

 Originally called Toast of the Town, The Ed Sullivan Show ran from 1948-1971 on CBS and was an American staple in the 50s and 60s.
 The American variety show featured the Who's Who of celebritydom over the decades, including Elvis Presley, The Beatles, Tony Bennett, Carol Channing, Lucille Ball, The Jackson 5, and The Doors.